TylorS/typed/apps/website/content/guides/ui-component.md

 An “expression is not callable” error usually means a zero-argument component is being called.
 A missing service is not solved by casting R to `never`; provide it where its lifetime is owned.
 Repeated initial state means the component is being re-executed or remounted rather than receiving updates through one existing RefSubject.
 A ref that never runs may simply mean no DOM renderer observed the output.

 Continue with [building UI components](/explore/building-ui-components) for a complete asynchronous save policy, [Dom](/explore/ui-dom) for host authoring, and [Storybook](/explore/ui-storybook) for scoped mounting.
-API: [Component.component](/reference/modules/%40typed%2Fui%2FComponent).
+API: [Template component](/reference/modules/%40typed%2Ftemplate).